billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/ESP32_V4/ReadMe.txt

 Baud rate changed to default value of 115200
 Leaf shutter testing added.
-Sensor spacing is now user-set
+Sensor spacing is now user-set.
-Sensor Reading validity checking updated
+Sensor Reading validity checking updated.
-Test result analysing updated (bounce, slow curtain etc)
+Test result analysing updated (bounce, slow curtain etc).

-Setup screen replaced with all new screen.
+Alignment screen replaced with all new Setup & Alignment screen.
-LCD updated to show & allow change of options
+LCD updated to show & allow change of settings.
+PC screen updated to show & allow change of settings.
-Press encoder to select setting & rotate to change.
+Rotary encoder used to select & change settings.

+Original 'Detailed' TFT screen has been suplemented with a new 'Simple' TFT screen with large typeface, replacing the LCD.
+Changing between Detailed & Simple screen is by a simple button-push, anytime.

 Horizontal/vertical shutter selecton removed.
 Replaced by user set sensor spacing.

 Auto single-sensor sensing removed.
+Repaced by user selecting Single Sensor, Leaf or Focal Plane shutter.